Craig Sheffer: Career

-Sheffer's other films include Fire in the Sky (1993), Head Above Water (1996), and Sleep With Me (1994) (top-billed, as the apex of a romantic triangle which included Eric Stoltz and Meg Tilly).
+Sheffer's other films include Fire in the Sky (1993), Head Above Water (1996), and Sleep With Me (1994) (as the apex of a romantic triangle which included Eric Stoltz and Meg Tilly).
 Sheffer played the leading role in Clive Barker's franchise sequel, Hellraiser: Inferno.
 He also played the main character in 1997's Bliss which starred Sheryl Lee, Terence Stamp and Leigh Taylor-Young.

 Sheffer played Constant Bradley in the 1996 miniseries A Season in Purgatory.
 He played Keith Scott on the CW Network series One Tree Hill for three seasons before his character was killed off halfway through season 3 (he also had several guest appearances in season 4).
 He directed the feature film American Crude, a dark comedy starring Ron Livingston and Rob Schneider; it was released straight to DVD in June 2008.
 Sheffer had a cameo appearance in the movie Stand Up Guys.

 In 2016, Sheffer starred alongside Steven Seagal in Code of Honor.

+In 2021, he was cast to play American President Richard Nixon on the horror anthology American Horror Story: Double Feature.

+Personal life

+Sheffer was in a relationship with Gabrielle Anwar from 1989 and until the early-1990s.
+Sheffer is the godfather to his ex-partner's children, Hugo and Paisley, from her subsequent marriage to John Verea.